morepath/morepath/doc/design.rst

 Instead this knowledge is external to the models.
 Models should be optimized for programmatic use in general.

-Resource/model separation
+View/model separation
 -------------------------

-Resource objects are responsible for translating the model to the web and web operations to operations on the model.
-Resources receive the request object and generate the response object.
+View objects are responsible for translating the model to the web and web operations to operations on the model.
+Views receive the request object and generate the response object.
 This is again to avoid giving the models knowledge about the web.
-This is a kind of model/view separation where the resource (view) is the intermediary between the model and the web.
+This is a kind of model/view separation where the view is the intermediary between the model and the web.

 Isolation between applications
 ------------------------------